openskies-sh/openskies-sh-articles/content/articles/ussp-software-verification.md

 tags: ["utm", "utmsp","ussp", "ussp certification"]
 ---

-In this article, we will discuss the automated verification of software systems that claim to be conforming to published UTM standards.
-Specifically, we will see how the  opensource automated verification toolset can help your certification and verification efforts.
+In this article, we will discuss tools for automated verification of software systems that claim to be conforming to published UTM standards.
+Specifically, we will see how the  opensource automated verification toolset can help your software certification efforts.
 TLDR; For practical way to get started, take a look at the [course](https://ussp-verification.openskies.sh) that provides a hands on technical introduction.
 You can contact us to get started with compliance and verification support via the [OpenUTM](https://utm.openskies.sh) stack.

 <!--more-->

-### OpenUTM Stack
-The [OpenUTM](https://utm.openskies.sh) stack is meant for organizations intending to stand up standards-compatible UTM capability, specifically it is for:

-- For **UTM Program managers** in Government organizations / authorities who want to participate in, verify and understand standards compatible UTM operations of outside companies
-- For **software developers** within organizations who want to test and verify data interoperability and standards complaince of their internal systems.

-To get a more detailed introduction to the UTM stack, see the [related article]({{< relref "open-utm-with-blender-spotlight.md" >}}).

 ## Background
 In the EU, starting in January 2023, there is a new law regarding drones and flying drones e.g. BVLOS in the EU.
 The Commission Implementing Regulation (EU) [2021/664](https://www.easa.europa.eu/en/regulations/U-space) of 22 April 2021 introduces a regulatory framework for "U-space".
 What it means is that member states (MS) will have to allocate new air-space structures as "U-Space" to enable drone flights within this air-space.
 In addition, to ensure safety of operations and safe integration, some UTM software services will have to be provided by companies to operate safely in the air-space.
 In addition to enabling safe integration of drones, this regulation introduces a number of requirements for Member States around certification of different entities.